 This time, we’re not laughing anymore.
 No more brawls in the streets of Baker Street, worn gloves and black jacket striped by kit-chains.
 The Street Triple, inflated to 765 cm3 and boosted in this RS version, is no longer interested in gang stories.
-His new thing, this desire that itches his rods, is the track, the sport, the trajectories, the art of the track.
-It’s time to get some more adequate gear, with an adrenaline rush and some gum that pills.
-That’s a dose of Street Triple 800 RS.

 Hinckley’s mid-size streetfighter reaches a level hitherto unknown for the brand, much sportier than the R definition it uses for the Street below.
-Sober-looking, ignoring garish colors and calls for provocation, the Street RS is convinced enough of its potential to cultivate a certain discretion..
+Sober-looking, ignoring garish colors and calls for provocation, the Street RS is sufficiently convinced of its potential to cultivate a certain discretion..

 Who faints when you approach.
 She is just as much a ball of nerves as her S and R sisters, completed with that oval look and a rear that is as elusive as it is sporty.
 It is equipped with an engine guard, a lower chain guard, a rear cover, specific saddle stitching and rear-view mirrors at the end of the handlebars.
 Here is for style presentations.
 Soon after, the RS asserts itself!
 With Brembo clamps that connoisseurs will appreciate, very efficient M50 calipers.